mafnankhattak269/LuxOS/README.md

 The Music command is incomplete, it will not work.

 Please only download it from https://programhub.survivalist260.repl.co/ rather than this place for a fresh setup.
-Planning to compile all libraries to executable so anyone with a Windows machine can run it.
+Probably never gonna compile all libraries to .exe files so anyone with a Windows machine can run it.